To request an audio recording please call (626) 744-7311 or email firstname.lastname@example.org.

 The purpose of the commission is to advise the council on accessibility issues in Pasadena.
 The commission shall:

-- Study and examine (a) existing inequities in access to the physical, work, social and cultural environments for all residents of Pasadena, particularly those who have disabilities, and (b) policies, procedures, programs and legislation for eliminating those inequities;
+- Study and examine (a) existing inequities in access to the physical, work, communication, civic involvement, social and cultural environments for all residents of Pasadena, particularly those who have disabilities, and (b) policies, procedures, programs and legislation for eliminating those inequities;

-- Recommend policies, procedures, programs and legislation to promote and ensure the accessibility of the physical, work, social and cultural environments to all residents of Pasadena, particularly those who have disabilities;
+- Recommend policies, procedures, programs and legislation to promote and ensure the accessibility of the physical, work, communication, civic involvement, social and cultural environments to all residents of Pasadena, particularly those who have disabilities; and

-- Consult and cooperate with other public agencies and commissions on matters relevant to the commission;
+- Consult with other public agencies and commissions on matters relevant to the commission.

 Term of Office